VAT in the Digital Age: E-invoicing and Real-time reporting (part 2)

 Reporting requirements

 Ideally, the software you use can not only receive and recognize the electronic invoices, but also approve them, possibly match them and forward them to the ERP system.
-The latter is important for the preparation and submission of VAT returns and EC Sales Listings.
+The latter is important for the preparation and submission of VAT returns and intra-community performance declarations.

-According to the European Commission, there is a trade-off between the different goals of the new rules, namely the fight against fraud and the reduction of administrative burdens for entrepreneurs.
+According to the European Commission, there is a trade-off between the different goals of the new rules, namely fighting fraud and reducing the administrative burden for entrepreneurs.
 It seems that, at least initially, the obligation to issue (and receive) an electronic invoice and (near) real-time reporting is a considerable drain on the IT setup and capacity of entrepreneurs.

 Checks